-- 1. Select ∅ > SYSTEM > Subscriptions. - 2.
-Click Add Subscription for the applicable subscription tier.

-The NEW SUBSCRIPTION dialog displays.

-- 3. Click Choose file and select the required zip file. - 4.
-Click Apply.
+- In the Settings Pane, select ♥ > SYSTEM > Subscriptions.
+The SUBSCRIPTIONS page displays with the SUBSCRIPTIONS tab selected. - Click Add Subscription for the applicable subscription type.
+The NEW SUBSCRIPTION dialog displays. - 3.
+Click Select file to navigate to and select the required zip file.

+Note: You can also drag and drop the zip file into the NEW SUBSCRIPTION dialog.